CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 ```

 We mentioned that all accepted messages are published to the "inbox" queue.
-However, it is slightly more complicated.
+However, it is slightly more complicated than that.
 When MailerQ receives a message,
 the received message is analyzed first.
 If it contains a delivery report (or
-some other kind of report), the message is placed in the "reports" queue instead
+some other kind of report), the message is not placed in the "inbox" queue but
-of the "inbox" queue and when the message was sent to an email address marked as
+the "reports" queue instead.
+If by accident or on purpose a
+non-regular mail comes in on the SMTP port (for example a bounced email).
+Such
+mails will not be published to the regular inbox queue, but to the much safer
+reports queue where you can further inspect them.

+For each incoming mail it is also checked whether it was sent to a recipient that
+appears on the list of "local" email addresses that can be managed via the
+management console.
+If the recipient appears on this list, the email is accepted
+anyway (even when it came in over an unauthenticated SMTP connection) and is
-"local", the message is published to the "local" queue.
+stored in the "local" message queue.
-You can use the web based management console to manage the addresses that
-you consider to be local.

 Messages that do not contain a report and that are also not local (this
 normally is the majority of all messages) are sent to the "inbox" queue.